1-Abraham (Genesis 12)

-The second appearance of Jesus can be found in Genesis 32:24-30 where we read how Jacob wrestled with a being.
-This Being was Jesus Christ in human form.
+The second appearance of the Son of God can be found in Genesis 32:24-30 where we read how Jacob wrestled with a being.
+This Being was Christ in human form.
 Jacob would not let go of the heavenly Being until he received a blessing.
 So, the Lord granted him his request.
 And his name was changed to Israel which means “he who prevails with God” or “he will rule as God (rules).”

 Jacob realized whom he wrestled with in Genesis 32:30.
 So, he memorialized the spot of his personal experience with God by a name meaning the “face of God.”
 The fact that he had seen God face to face and yet lived was a true miracle (Exodus 33:20; Judges 6:22; 13:22; Isaiah 6:5).

 In Judges 6:11-24, the soon-to-be judge, Gideon was greeted by the Angel of the Lord, who sat down under an oak tree.
 Gideon asked why the Lord had not fulfilled the wonders He promised the people of Israel that he was waiting for.
 The phrase “the LORD turned to him” identified the Angel as the Lord Himself.

 Gideon later brought food which the Angel of the Lord’s staff consumed with fire.
 Then, He swiftly disappeared.
 Gideon’s reply to such a sight in verse 22 was, “Ah, Sovereign LORD!
 I have seen the angel of the LORD face to face!”
 He feared dying from seeing the living God.
 The Lord replied in verse 23, “Peace!
 Do not be afraid.
 You are not going to die.”
 Clearly, this angelic like Being was Christ the Lord.

 Believing that anyone that sees God would die (Exodus 20:19; 33:20), Hagar was surprised to have seen Him and yet remained alive.
 So, she called Him “God of seeing,” for He not only had seen her and spoken to her in her trouble but had also allowed her to see Him and live.